open-source-labs/ReacType/README.md

 - **Add/delete props**: For a selected component, users can see a list of available props from the parent, add props, and delete props in case they are not required later on.
 - **State/props flow**: If state or props are deleted upstream, it will automatically update the state for its children components.
 - **Visualize state/props flow**: Within the display sub-tab of the state manager tab, users can visualize an interactive tree diagram depicting the state initialized in the current component and passed down props from the parent component.
-- **And more:** See [CHANGE_LOG.md](https://github.com/oslabs-beta/ReacType/blob/dev/CHANGE_LOG.md) for more details on what was changed from the previous version as well as plans for upcoming features!
+- **And more:** See [change log](https://github.com/open-source-labs/ReacType/blob/master/CHANGE_LOG.md) for more details on what was changed from the previous version as well as plans for upcoming features!

 ## Run ReacType using CLI